kixago/defi-aggregator-api/README.md

 ### How We Get The Data

-We run our own Ethereum and Base nodes.
-For other chains, we use Alchemy.
+We run our own nodes.
 All queries go directly to the blockchain in real-time - we're not using indexed data that's hours or days old.

 When you request a risk profile:
 1. We query all protocols on all chains in parallel